fttlov/JCAdvance/README.md

 Reading this description might make it seem like playing this way is impossible because every mode has its downsides.
 But that is not the case — your brain and muscle memory adapt quickly, and all modes are highly playable (except for Joy-Con on mode 2).
 Test them out, find what works best for you, and you're good to go!<br>

   ### Split Mode & Joy-Con Mapping
   Added Split Mode for Joy-Cons and XY-axis swapping for horizontal grip.
 Joy-Con buttons (`SL`, `SR`, `HOME`, `CAPTURE`) can be mapped to a secondary virtual controller.
-When `SplitJoycons = 1` in `config.ini`, the Left Joy-Con acts as Player 1, and the Right acts as Player 2.
+When `SplitJoycons = 1` in `config.ini`, the Left Joy-Con acts as Player 1, and the Right acts as Player 2

   ### Gyro Melee Gesture
   A gesture-recognition feature designed primarily for Joy-Cons.
 Swings (straight punch, hook, or hammer motion) can emulate any keyboard key or controller button.
-This lets you perform melee actions in-game without occupying a physical button.
+This lets you perform melee actions in-game without occupying a physical button

   ### DualShock Emulation
   Added a feature for Nintendo controllers.
 When enabled, JCAdvance emulates a DirectInput Wireless Controller instead of an Xbox 360 controller.
-This is highly useful for legacy DirectInput games (e.g., older *Need for Speed* titles).
+This is highly useful for legacy DirectInput games (e.g., older *Need for Speed* titles)

   ### Improved Driving Mode
   The `CalcMotionStick` logic was rewritten to prevent the virtual wheel from snapping in the opposite direction when reaching maximum steering angles.
-Added manual calibration: if the wheel gets off-center, hold your controller in a comfortable position and press the calibration hotkey to reset the center.
+Added manual calibration: if the wheel gets off-center, hold your controller in a comfortable position and press the calibration hotkey to reset the center

   ### External Pedals Support
   Originally designed for custom Arduino-based pedals (and a few others), this feature has been expanded to support standard DirectInput wheels/pedals.